BAAI-DCAI/DataOptim/README.md

 - Project page 🏠: http://dataoptim.org
 - HuggingFace 🤗: https://huggingface.co/datasets/BAAI/DataOptim

+## News
+- [2023/10/17] ScienceQA is now available in the training datasets.

 ## Training datasets
 Currently, the visual instruction tuning data used in the challenge contain 14 public datasets.
 More datasets are coming in the future! 🔥🔥🔥